okeyximo/Task-tracker/README.md

 # Checkout the website on
 https://condescending-mayer-3c8c2a.netlify.app

-This is a task-tracker developed using the React : create-react-app,
+This is a task-tracker developed using the React : create-react-app, Double click on the task to toggle

 # Getting Started with Create React App